Click here to view FAQs for 2021/22 Test Takers

 It depends on the type of program(s) you’re applying to.
 Paramedics, applicants to programs in the UK, applicants to Canadian and US business schools and applicants to Canadian post-graduate medical programs are only taking Casper at this time.
 Altus Suite (Casper, Snapshot, and Duet), is only applicable to undergraduate and graduate medical programs, while Casper and Snapshot may be applicable to all other programs.
-To know the specifics about your Altus Suite requirements, please check your individual program website(s) for information on whether Snapshot and/or Duet is an admissions requirement or not.
-If one or more of the programs on your distribution list have opted into Snapshot as part of their Altus Suite then it will be listed as a component to complete in your Altus Suite account.
+To know the specifics about your programs’ Altus Suite requirements, please check our Dates and Fees page and your individual program’s website(s) for information on whether Snapshot and/or Duet is an admissions requirement or not.

 How do I verify whether my program requires me to take all components of Altus Suite?

-We recommend that you check which components of Altus Suite are required by your program for their admissions process by visiting their website.
+We recommend that you check which components of Altus Suite are required by your program for their admissions process by visiting our Dates and Fees page and also on the program’s individual website(s).
 Please be informed that Snapshot and Duet are included in Altus Suite at no extra cost and do not require reservations.
 Snapshot and Duet take approximately 15 minutes each to complete.

 Do I have to take all parts of Altus Suite at once?

 No. While you have to take the Casper test at a specific time, Snapshot and Duet can be completed anytime after booking your Casper test and no later than 14 days after taking the Casper test.
 Please note that Duet is only applicable to US undergraduate and graduate medical programs.
-Also, please check your program website(s) for information on whether Snapshot is an admissions requirement or not.
-Please be informed, if one or more of the programs on your distribution list have opted into Snapshot as part of their Altus Suite then it will be listed as a component to complete in your Altus Suite account.
+Also, please check our Dates and Fees page and your program website(s) for information on whether Snapshot is an admissions requirement or not.

 When do I need to complete Altus Suite?